I work with you, to reach your NDIS goals, as a:

 During a Nature Mentor or Forest Therapy session, I guide you to connect with yourself & your environment, to feel supported & held, and to respond to what you are experiencing safely.
 This may be sitting by a creek, walking in parks or forests.

 As a Psychosocial Recovery Coach, I work with you to decrease your level of stress, to bring a sense of ease, to connect all parts of your life & to be a companion as you navigate life at your pace.
-Nature Connection & Creative Arts Therapy practices of movement, writing, drawing, photography & voice may guide us.
+Nature Connection & Creative Arts Therapy practices (drawing, writing, sculpting, drama, clay and movement) may guide us.

-Services may be claimed by self-managed and plan-managed NDIS clients through:
+Services may be claimed by self-managed and plan-managed NDIS clients.

 Guided Forest Therapy follows the standard set by the International Core Curriculum as specified by the International Nature & Forest Therapy Alliance INFTA.
 Forest Therapy, based on the Japanese Practice of Shinrin Yoku, is a research based public health practice of guided immersion in forests, with the aim of promoting mental and physical health whilst relaxing and enjoying natural environments.